HaoZeke/artn-plugin/MANUAL.md

 ###### The saddle point convergence:

 - <b>`forc_thr`</b>: Value is real, by default is `1e-3 Ry/bohr`.
 Force criteria for convergence to saddle.
-- <b>`fpara_thr`</b>: Value is real, by default is `5e-3 Ry/bohr`.
-Initial force convergence criteria.
-Used for the parallel relaxation.
-UNUSED!!
-Remove from code.
 - <b>`eigval_thr`</b>: Is a real value, by default is `-0.01 Ry/bohr^2` .
 Threshold for the Hessian eigenvalue obtained by Lanczos algorithm, which decides when to start following the corresponding eigenvector.
 The eigenvalue relative to the saddle point should be negative.
 - <b>`frelax_ene_thr`</b>: Is a real value, by default is `-0.01 Ry`.
 Energy threshold at the saddle point to start relaxation to adjacent minima.
 - <b>`push_step_size`</b>: Is a real value, by default is `0.3 bohr`.
 Step size of the inital push (note: the step size is limited by the engine)